Bettino Craxi: US attack on Libya

-According to Giulio Andreotti, Italy's foreign minister at the time (and 42nd Prime Minister of Italy) and Abdel Rahman Shalgham (Libya's Foreign Minister from 2000 until 2009), Craxi was the person who telephoned Libyan leader Muammar al-Gaddafi to warn him of the impending American Operation El Dorado Canyon retaliatory air-strikes against Libya on 15 April 1986.
+According to Giulio Andreotti, Italy's foreign minister at the time (and 42nd prime minister of Italy) and Abdel Rahman Shalgham (Libya's foreign minister from 2000 until 2009), Craxi was the person who telephoned Libyan leader Muammar al-Gaddafi to warn him of the impending American Operation El Dorado Canyon retaliatory air-strikes against Libya on 15 April 1986.
 This permitted Gaddafi and his family to evacuate their residence in the Bab al-Azizia compound moments before the bombs dropped.
 Shalgham's statement was also confirmed by Margherita Boniver, foreign affairs chief of Craxi's Socialist Party at the time.

 For the Libyan attack, Craxi's government denied the United States any rights of military overflight, as did France and Spain.
 For the United States, this precluded the use of European continental bases, forcing the US Air Force component to take off from RAF Upper Heyford, United Kingdom, be flown around France and Spain, over Portugal and through the Straits of Gibraltar, adding 1,300 miles (2,100 km) each way and requiring multiple aerial refuellings.

 Resignation

 In April 1987, the Secretary of the Christian Democracy Ciriaco De Mita decided to drop his support for Craxi's government.
 This caused the immediate fall of the cabinet and the formation of a new government led by the long-time Christian Democratic politician Amintore Fanfani.
-Even though Fanfani was a close friend and ally of Craxi, he did not participate in the swearing in ceremony, sending the Undersecretary to the Presidency of the Council Giuliano Amato.
+Even though Fanfani was a close friend and ally, Craxi did not participate in the swearing in ceremony, sending the Undersecretary to the Presidency of the Council Giuliano Amato.